depzai/Notes/Web Analytics Initiative 1214.md

 There are varying degrees of urgency in the issues: the proposed approach is to tackle some urgent issues first but also to look at a long-term, sustainable solution.
 A solution to this complex issue will require collaboration with stakeholders from the Marketing, Product, Tech and BI team, along with involvement from the vendor

-> block quote

 ####*1.What is the main business problem being addressed?*

--   Visits are getting misallocated across web surfaces, preventing reporting neededed for audible to scale SEO acquisition
+-   Visits are getting misallocated across acquisition channels
 -   Tracking of visits and events is not possible on new products (such as Romance)
 -   Visits and events on new features (such as pdp redesign) is unreliable
 -   We cannot **reliably** answer the following business questions: